Bill Richardson

 Bill’s maternal grandmother was Maria Márquez Vazconcelos (the daughter of Jesus Marquez and Maria Vazconcelos).
 Bill’s grandmother Maria Márquez was born in Oaxaca de Juárez, Oaxaca, Mexico.

-Bill is one of several people of Hispanic ancestry to have mounted a major campaign for President of the United States.
-The others are:
+Bill was one of several people of Hispanic ancestry to mount a major campaign for President of the United States.
+The others were/are:

 *Ben Fernandez (who sought the 1980, 1984, and 1988 Republican nominations; Fernandez’s parents were Mexican)